 Werewolves, demons, monsters, vampires.
 All these ferocious creatures are afraid of the same thing: the beautiful Princess Hime, an awesome warrior who fights off the forces off evil with a chainsaw and a smile.
 Not only does she look great in a tiara, she has magical powers that allow her to raise the dead.
 She's a girl on a mission, and with the help of her undead servant and a supercute robot, there's no creature of darkness she can't take down!

 Kaibutsu Oujo was partially published in English as Princess Resurrection by Del Rey, who published the first seven volumes between May 1, 2007 and November 24, 2009, before becoming defunct.
-Kodansha Comics USA picked up the license and has been digitally releasing the series since July 26, 2016.
+Kodansha Comics USA picked up the license and digitally published the series from July 26, 2016 to November 21, 2017.

 This is a manga I fell in love with over time.
 I really liked the anime and I'm sure that only fans of this manga can like the anime counterpart.
 As a big fan of this series, I can tell you that the two are completely different drinks in terms of the tone of the story and character development.

 STORY: Reading the synopsis of the manga on the back of the first volume will probably not draw many people in.
 If anything, volume 1 is kind of flat, mainly introducing characters and a very loose explanation to what's really going on plotwise.
 Mostly the beginning